Betsy Gaines Quammen

 Betsy Gaines Quammen is a historian and conservationist.
 She has studied various religious traditions over the years, with particular attention to how cultures view landscape and wildlife.
 The rural American West, pastoral communities of northern Mongolia, and the grasslands of East Africa have been her main areas of interest.

 Radicalization in the west impacts the entire country.
 It’s militia, but it’s also an alarming radicalization in rural communities that keeps growing.
+Her book, American Zion was named top ’50 Books to Understand the West’ by The Colorado Sun.

 American Rebel: A Religious War over Federal Land